 Anderson writes daily forecasts but often adds a touch of outside- the- box thinking.
 For example, he will bring up how the current sky weather relates to the bounds, cite previous dates with the same configuration, or mention fixed stars.
 He also shares information about general astrological phenomena that he is researching.
 One amazing thread was about having all the planets in their detriment and how it only happened once before, at the time of Jesus’s death.

 Coppock’s tweets often appear throughout Astro Twitter.
-She mostly shares her magical products and blog posts, but her frequent comments on posts are helpful for learning the ins and outs of astrological magic.
-Additionally, her social media content curating is top notch.
+She largely shares her magical products and blog posts, but her frequent comments on posts are helpful for learning the ins and outs of astrological magic.
+Additionally, her social media content curating is top- notch.

 Seven Stars Astrology